-- 4.1 When enrolling on a course students must make arrangements, satisfactory to the College, for the payment of fees.
+- 4.1 Upon enrolment to a course students must make arrangements, satisfactory to the College, for the payment of fees.
 Students will be invoiced, by the College, for the full amount or remaining portion of fees, for each year of the course if they do not have (for each year of the course), either: - 4.1.1 Financial Support via Student Finance England, Wales, Northern Ireland or Student Awards Agency for Scotland (SAAS).
-Or, - 4.1.2 A legally binding document to the College's satisfaction from an employer or a sponsor indicating responsibility for the payment of the student fees, in full, or part (please refer to the College's Data Protection Policy for disclosures).
+Or,

-- 4.2 It is the student's responsibility to ensure that, where applicable, a copy of the appropriate funding documentation as referred to above is submitted to the College's finance department at enrolment or as soon as possible thereafter. - 4.3 If a student is self-funding and must pay fees, payment can be made in the following ways: - 4.3.1 Paying by credit card or debit card over the phone by calling 01244 656411. - 4.3.2 If a student is being sponsored, by an employer, the student will need to provide written confirmation from the employer.
-The confirmation is required to be on the employers/ sponsor's official letterheaded paper and must include an invoice address, the student's full name, the title of the course and the maximum amount they will pay.
+- 4.1.2 A legally binding document to the College's satisfaction from an employer or a sponsor indicating responsibility for the payment of the student fees, in full, or part (please refer to the College's Data Protection Policy for disclosures). - 4.2 It is the student's responsibility to ensure that, where applicable, a copy of the appropriate funding documentation as referred to above is submitted to the College's finance department at enrolment or as soon as possible thereafter. - 4.3 If a student is self-funding and must pay fees, payment can be made in the following ways: - 4.3.1 Paying by credit card or debit card over the phone by calling 01244 656411. - 4.3.2 Electronically via bank transfer. - 4.3.3 If a student is being sponsored by an employer, the student will need to provide written confirmation from the employer.
+The confirmation is required to be on the employer's / sponsor's official letterheaded paper and must include an invoice address, the student's full name, the title of the course and the maximum amount they will pay.
 The College may also accept an official purchase order from the employer.
-Failure to provide this information will result in the student being invoiced for the full cost of fees. - 4.3.3 Electronically by bank transfer - 4.4 The employer/sponsor letter or official purchase order may be sent as an email attachment, posted, or delivered by hand as shown below: - 4.4.1 Email attachment sent to sales.ledger@ccsw.ac.uk. - 4.4.2 Post to Finance Department, Cheshire College South and West, Off Sutton Way, Ellesmere Port, CH65 7FF - 4.4.3 Hand deliver to reception at any campus, please ensure the documents are in a sealed envelope and marked for the attention of the Finance department. - 4.5 If tuition fees are being paid for by Student Finance England, Wales, Northern Ireland or Student Awards Agency Scotland (SASS), then the College will receive electronic confirmation of the level of tuition fee loan/grant a student has been allocated directly from the Student Loans Company, therefore, students do not need to provide the Student Loan assessment letter as confirmation.
+Failure to provide this information will result in the student being invoiced for the full cost of fees. - 4.4 The employer/sponsor letter or official purchase order may be sent as an email attachment, posted, or delivered by hand as shown below: - 4.4.1 Email attachment sent to sales.ledger@ccsw.ac.uk. - 4.4.2 Post to Finance Department, Cheshire College South and West, Off Sutton Way, Ellesmere Port, CH65 7EF - 4.5 If tuition fees are being paid for by Student Finance England, Wales, Northern Ireland or Student Awards Agency Scotland (SASS), then the College will receive electronic confirmation of the level of tuition fee loan/grant a student has been allocated directly from the Student Loans Company, therefore, students do not need to provide the Student Loan assessment letter as confirmation.
 The student remains responsible for any shortfall in payment between the loan/grant and the total fees payable.
 The student may wish to seek other third-party contributions to cover this.